GMC-Stack/Progress_Tracker/README.md

-# ⚖️ Life Balance Tracker 2.0
+# ⚖️ Progress Tracker 2.0

 A free, Excel-based personal productivity and well-being tracker.
 Monitor your energy, manage your goals, track your time, and develop your skills — all in one place.